 White grubs can destroy large sections of your lawn before you realize it.
-Learn what to look for to prevent damage and eliminate white grubs for good.
+Learn the best products and methods for preventing and treating white grubs.

 White grubs are the immature, caterpillar like stage of Japanese Beetles.
-Grub infestations can quickly, and secretively, knock out giant sections of your lawn.
+These grubs can quickly, and secretively, knock out giant sections of your lawn.

 And if that’s not bad enough, when they become adult beetles they can destroy foliage of plants in your landscape and vegetable garden.
 When the beetles are done feeding they enter back into your lawn to start another generation of lawn killing, foliage destroying insects.

 Sound terrible?
-It is!
-That’s why you should consider grub prevention as part of your lawn care program.
+It is.
+If you suspect you have a grub problem then consider making grub control a part of your lawn care program.

 How Do You Know If You Have White Grubs?

 2. Do you see irregular brown patches in sections of your lawn?
-After grubs start attacking your lawns roots system, you will inevitably see the damage on the surface of your lawn.
+After grubs start attacking your lawns roots, you will inevitably see the damage on the surface of your lawn.
 Since sections of your lawn no longer have roots to take in water and nutrients you will start to see brown patches where your lawn is dying.
-Lift these dead patches up and inspect to see if there are grubs in the soil under the patch.
+Look under these dead patches and inspect to see if there are grubs in the soil.

 3. Do you see evidence of animals digging in your lawn?
 Skunks, raccoons, crows, and other animals love feeding on grubs.
 Skunks and raccoons in particular will dig aggressively in search of a good snack.
 If sections of your lawn look dug up, then check under these damaged areas to see if you have grubs.

 4. Do you see beetles chewing on leaves in your landscape?
 In the summer months grubs become adult beetles and they will feed on plants in your landscape.
 If you notice leaves that look like something is chewing on them look carefully and you will probably see beetles.
-These beetles likely came from your lawn, and will likely go back in your lawn to start the next generation of destruction.
+These beetles likely came from your lawn, and will go back in your lawn to lay eggs for the next generation of grubs.

 5. Peel up a one foot section of lawn using a square edging shovel where you suspect there might be grub damage.
 Look through the soil to see if there are any grubs.
-If you count just a few then that is normal.
-If you count more then a few it means you have a grub problem.
-10 or more means you have a serious infestation.
+If you count just a few than that is normal.
+If you count more than a few it means you have a grub problem.
+10 or more in a one square foot section means you have a serious infestation.

 Life Cycle of a White Grub